 After we boot the system up into BIOS, the previously hidden RAIDXpert2 utility is revealed, so we can now configure our RAID.

+I won’t go into exact detail regarding how to configure the array, but it consists of these three basic steps: 1.
+Initialize the drives you plan to use in the array 2.
+Create the array and add the drives to it 3.
+Initialize the array.
 So back to RAID 0.
 RAID 0 takes the ‘R’ out of RAID.
 This means there will be nothing Redundant about this Array of Inexpensive Disks.
 If one drive should fail, all data will be lost.
 The trade off here is high performance.
 RAID 0 offers multiple paths to read and write data simultaneously.
 The RAID 0 configuration here is pretty standard, one choice you will have to make however is in regard to the Write Back Cache.
 If you enable it, you can increase performance, but it comes at the cost of data loss and corruption should your PC lose power.
 Dedicated RAID cards have on board batteries to prevent this.
 We do not, so we will need to power this PC behind a UPS (battery backup).

 As an added bonus for this post (yes, I know you’re excited!), I ordered this little internal USB adapter.
 If you actually read part 4, you’d know I had an unusable USB Type C connector on my case.
 This solves the problem by allowing you to translate a USB 3.1 connector to USB Type C. The only downside is, you cannot use the full spec wattage for USB Type C, so I cannot charge devices like my iPad with it.
 I can live with that.